List of Tamagotchi! characters: Lovelitchi/Lovelin

 Lovelitchi (ラブリっち, Raburitchi), also known as Lovelin (ラブリン, Raburin), is Tamagotchi Planet's most famous and youngest celebrity idol.
 She is born on September 10 and her star sign is Virgo.
 Usually the main female protagonist of the first series, Lovelitchi is a shy but kind girl who likes to meet new people and make friends.
 However she can be very nervous at times due to having many fans because of her Lovelin identity.
 Though Lovelitchi tends to get a lot of courage from her friends to stand up on her own.
 She also likes to help out others and likes singing, dancing and trying out new outfits.
 Lovelitchi is the daughter of Lovepapalitchi, who runs a photo shop and Lovemamalitchi, who runs the Tama Cafe on Tama Street, as well as a big sister to her new brother Lovesoratchi.

 Lovelitchi usually lives a double life as Lovelin to prevent people from knowing her true identity while working on stage.
 As Lovelin, she is very confident and outgoing and likes her fans.
 She also acted in various shows and movies done by TAMAX-TV.
 Also, Lovelin is very good singer, with all of her songs being well known in the entire Tamagotchi Planet.
 However, it caused a lot of jealousy from some people especially to her past classmates in the previous schools she attended.
 She usually ended up getting bullied by her own classmates, using her popularity as a tool to get anything they desired.
 After she transferred to Tamagotchi School, Mametchi accepted her through open arms and treated her as a true tama-friend.
-After then, Mametchi and his friends knew her secret after she revealed it during his birthday party and decided to protect her double identity.
+After that, Mametchi and his friends knew her secret after she revealed it during his birthday party and decided to protect her double identity.

-She usually make acquaintances with Mametchi, Memetchi and Kuchipatchi and they appear in some of her shows.
-Mametchi supports her and have am feelings with her.
+She usually makes acquaintances with Mametchi, Memetchi and Kuchipatchi and they appear in some of her shows.
+Mametchi supports her and have feelings with her.
 She became best friends with Melodytchi after seeing her perform on television and both of them became true Tama-Friends.
 By the end of the first series, she and the rest of the cast were absent after Mametchi, Memetchi and Kuchipatchi moved to Dream Town.
 She only make appeared once during Tamagotchi!
-Yume Kira Dream, in episode 10 where she and the other Tamagotchis gave Mametchi a party to celebrate his birthday and welcome him back home.
+Yume Kira Dream, in Episode 10 where she and the other Tamagotchis gave Mametchi a party to celebrate his birthday and welcome him back home.
 She then reappeared in GO-GO Tamagotchi and encounter with Yumemitchi and Kiraritchi in her Lovelin identity.